Current research projects

 Zinc dialkyl dithiophosphate (ZDDP) is widely used as an anti-wear additive in engine oils.
 The tribofilms formed by ZDDP have been extensively investigated using friction and wear tests as well as surface analysis.
 However, the influence of ZDDP film properties on film durability and ultimately tribological performance remains unclear.
 The aim of this project is to uncover these relationships, as well as to investigate the effect of co-additives on ZDDP performance.

 Researcher: Rory McAllister

-This project aims to investigate the high-temperature performance of novel polyurea grease formulations provided by Shell.
-High-temperature rolling contact tests will be performed and techniques such as infrared spectroscopy will be used to analyse the degradation and tribological performance of the greases.
+This project aims to investigate the performance of novel calcium complex grease formulations provided by Shell.
+Rolling contact tests will be performed with both lubricant degradation and inlet starvation controlled to emulate realistic bearing conditions.
+Techniques such as infrared spectroscopy will be used to analyse the rolled tracks in order to understand the mechanisms of grease lubrication.